-- On all residential development sites where there is a net increase of 11 or more dwellings the Council will require affordable housing to be provided on-site, this includes all sheltered, extra-care and assisted living schemes which fall within use class C3. unless there are exceptional circumstances-that mean.
+- 4.27 On all residential development sites where there is a net increase of 11 or more dwellings the Council will require affordable housing to be provided on-site, this includes all sheltered, extra-care and assisted living schemes which fall within use class C3.
 A financial contribution of broadly equivalent value will only be accepted in exceptional circumstances where it can be robustly justified, and the agreed approach contributes to the objective of creating mixed and balanced communities.
-This applies to all sheltered, extra-care and assisted living schemes.
-Where the proportion of affordable housing results in a requirement for a fraction of a unit, the fraction will be sought as a financial contribution (in the form of a commuted sum), which is equivalent to the proportion of a typical unit on the development.
-In determining whether affordable housing should be provided on a site the Council will consider the suitability of the site in terms of its proximity to services, facilities and public transport as well as viability and any constraints which restrict the layout and ability to provide the full housing requirements on site. - 4.28 Commuted sum payments in lieu of on-site affordable housing provision will be the default requirement for all residential development proposals which result in a net addition of 1-5 6-10 dwellings.
-Or Also where it can be demonstrated that design constraints or other justifiable factors make it impossible to provide affordable housing onsite. - 4.29 As part of the Local Plan Viability testing, Peter Brett Associates (PBA) advised the Council of an appropriate mechanism to calculate off-site financial contributions in lieu of on-site affordable housing. - 4.30 PBA's model broadly aligns with CIL principles being calculated on a square metre basis of Gross Internal Floor Area ("GIFA" as defined by Royal Institute of Chartered Surveyors guidance to include internal communal corridors and means of access but excluding non-saleable rooms within special need proposals, e.g. sheltered or extra-care schemes).
-It secures broadly equivalent financial contributions to the cost of providing onsite affordable housing, provides transparency and ensures financial viability taking account of CIL charges and local standards in the Local Plan. - 4.31 Applying the same tests and development typographies that informed the proposed CIL charging schedule, PBA advised that at baseline viability (equivalent to 30% affordable housing provision 'onsite'), a single 'per square metre' contribution rate should be levied across the plan area between £300 and £350 of total GIFA. - 4.32 Taking viability and present day market conditions into consideration, a rate of £350 per square metre has been adopted.
-However with direct connection to the CIL charging schedule and the CIL evidence base, the affordable housing financial contribution rate will be reviewed on the same annual basis as the CIL kept under review.
+Where the proportion of affordable housing results in a requirement for a fraction of a unit, the fraction will be sought as a financial contribution (in the form of a commuted sum).
+In determining whether affordable housing should be provided on a site the Council will consider the suitability of the site in terms of its proximity to services, facilities and public transport as well as viability and any constraints which restrict the layout and ability to provide the full housing requirements on site. - 4.28 Commuted sum payments in lieu of on-site affordable housing provision will be the default requirement for all applicable residential development proposals which result in a net addition of 6-10 dwellings.
+Also where it can be demonstrated that design constraints or other justifiable factors make it impossible to provide affordable housing onsite. - 4.29 As part of the Local Plan viability testing, Peter Brett Associates (PBA) advised the Council of an appropriate mechanism to calculate off-site financial contributions in lieu of on-site affordable housing. - 4.30 PBA's model broadly aligns with CIL principles being calculated on a square metre basis of Gross Internal Floor Area ("GIFA" as defined by RICS guidance to include internal communal corridors and means of access but excluding non-saleable rooms within special need proposals, e.g. sheltered or extra-care schemes).
+It secures broadly equivalent financial contributions to the cost of providing onsite affordable housing, provides transparency and ensures financial viability taking account of CIL charges and local standards in the Local Plan. - 4.31 Applying the same tests and development typographies that informed the proposed CIL charging schedule, PBA advised that at baseline viability (equivalent to 30% affordable housing provision 'onsite'), a single 'per square metre' contribution rate should be levied across the local plan area between £300 and £350 of total GIFA. - 4.32 Taking viability and market conditions into consideration, a rate of £350 per square metre has been adopted.
+The affordable housing financial contribution rate will be kept under review, taking into account the CIL charging schedule and the CIL evidence base.